Refractive index

 In optics, the refractive index (also called refraction index or index of refraction), often denoted n, is the ratio of the speed of light in vacuum (c) to the speed of light in a given optical medium (v), n=c/v.
 The refractive index determines how much the path of light is bent, or refracted, when entering a material, as described by Snell's law of refraction, n_{1} sin θ_{1} = n_{2} sin θ_{2}, where θ_{1} and θ_{2} are the angle of incidence and angle of refraction, respectively, of a ray crossing the interface between two media with refractive indices n_{1} and n_{2}.
 The refractive indices also determine the amount of light that is reflected when reaching the interface, as well as the critical angle for total internal reflection, their intensity (Fresnel equations) and Brewster's angle.

 The refractive index, $n$, can be seen as the factor by which the speed and the wavelength of the radiation are reduced with respect to their vacuum values: the speed of light in a medium is v = c/n, and similarly the wavelength in that medium is λ = λ_{0}/n, where λ_{0} is the wavelength of that light in vacuum.
 This implies that vacuum has a refractive index of 1, and assumes that the frequency (f = v/λ) of the wave is not affected by the refractive index.

 The refractive index may vary with wavelength.
 This causes white light to split into constituent colors when refracted.
 This is called dispersion.
 This effect can be observed in prisms and rainbows, and as chromatic aberration in lenses.
 Light propagation in absorbing materials can be described using a complex-valued refractive index.
 The imaginary part then handles the attenuation, while the real part accounts for refraction.
 For most materials the refractive index changes with wavelength by several percent across the visible spectrum.
 Consequently, refractive indices for materials reported using a single value for n must specify the wavelength used in the measurement.

 The concept of refractive index applies across the full electromagnetic spectrum, from X-rays to radio waves.
 It can also be applied to wave phenomena such as sound.
 In this case, the speed of sound is used instead of that of light, and a reference medium other than vacuum must be chosen.
 Refraction also occurs in oceans when light passes into the halocline where salinity has impacted the density of the water column.

 For lenses (such as eye glasses), a lens made from a high refractive index glass will be thinner, and hence lighter, than a – usually cheaper – conventional lens with a lower refractive index.

 Plastics materials tend to have lower refractive indices than glasses, but have significantly less density than glasses.
-Therefore since many years the lightest eyeglasses are fabricated from plastics.
+For many years, the lightest eyeglasses have been fabricated from plastics.